gerardnaughton7/TheoryOfAlgorithmsProgrammingTasks/README.md

 # TheoryOfAlgorithmsProgrammingTasks
 Programming Tasks to be completed as part of course Grade.
 These Programming Tasks are written in Racket using functional programming.

+Each Task has its own seperate folder with readMe, images folder , gitignore file and rkt file for that task.
+I have also placed each rkt file for each task at the root of this repository for easier correction.

 ## What is Functional Programming